At Mirakl, we’ve spent much of the past year talking about the marketplace opportunity for B2B companies, and it’s only getting bigger.

 Ready for what's next?

 Here's the good news.
 You don’t have to go it alone on your B2B marketplace journey.
-Mirakl has supported 200 companies as they launch marketplaces.
+Mirakl has supported over 200 companies in 40 countries as they launch marketplaces.
 Download B2B Marketplaces: Welcome to the Platform Economy, co-produced with Zaelab, for all of the knowledge you need to get started.